Joy's Letter for you

 And I was so proud to finally bring him home so he could meet his big brother and his aunties, and everyone else.
 Even though he was officially three months old, he looked like a newborn.

 Charlie just turned two.
 He has some challenges still, due to being born so early, but we’re working on that.
 He actually walked early, and he’s yapping away with his older brother, who adores him.

 I’m writing because I know you support The NMH.
 I got to see how your support makes a difference in lifesaving equipment and all of that.
 You’re giving daddies and mummies like me hope.
 You helped save Charlie.

 My baby didn’t ask to come into the world early, but he’s doing everything he can to figure it out.
 Thank you from the bottom of my heart for helping to give him a chance.

-Please help babies like Charlie arrive, survive and thrive 💕 and donate here.
+Please help babies like Charlie to arrive, survive and thrive 💕 and click to donate here.